 Q: Once I've decided I want a tattoo, how does the process work?

 After your initial consultation, the artists will take a deposit and draw a design for your tattoo.
 When you approve the drawing, you will set up an appointment to begin your new (or first!) piece.
-If you change your mind, be sure to call and give us at least 2-3 days notice so your artists can book the time she held open for you.
+If you change your mind, be sure to call and give us at least 2-3 weeks (Or as soon as possible) notice so your artists can book the time she held open for you.
 Since many of us book weeks in advance, the sooner you are able to cancel your tattoo the better.
 If you cancel without sufficient notice, your artists will keep your deposit.

 Q: How do I prepare for my appointment?